rlogiacco/AnalogButtons/README.md

 Button aButton = Button(512, &aButtonClick);
 ```

-In its most evoluted form a button definition looks like the following.
+In its most evolved form, a button definition looks like the following.

 ```